tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/05_exception_handling.md

         }
     }

-I'll just have to go back and throw the new exception from within the lambdas.
+After we've modified the original lambda to throw the new exception, we can restrict the `catch` to deal with only exceptions we know about; namely the `InsufficientFundsRuntimeException`.

-When we go back to modify the original code, we can restrict the final catch to deal with only exceptions we know about; namely the `InsufficientFundsRuntimeException`.
-I can now implement some kind of balance check and rollback functionality, confident that I know all the scenarios that cause it.
+We can now implement some kind of balance check and rollback functionality, confident that we understand all the scenarios that can cause it.

     public void transfer(BankAccount a, BankAccount b, Integer amount) {
         Runnable debit = () -> {